arfc/saltproc/doc/overview.rst

 -------------------

 SaltProc is a driver for Serpent to simulate online fuel salt reprocessing for Molten Salt Reactors.
-It performs three major functions:
+It performs following major functions:

   - runs SERPENT
   - parses and stores Serpent output data in HDF5